Kemptville 73's: History

-The team was founded in 1969 as the Kemptville Comets, changing their name in 1973 to coincide with that year.
+The team was founded in 1969 in the Eastern Ontario Junior B Hockey League along with the Carleton Place Canadians.

-In the 1996–97 season, the 73's achieved an undefeated season with a win–loss–tie record of 38-0-4 en route to the Eastern Ontario Junior B Hockey League championship.
+In the 1996–97 season, the 73's achieved an undefeated season with a record of 38–0–4 en route to the Eastern Ontario Junior B Hockey League championship.
 They repeated the championship victory in 1999.

-The team moved up from the Eastern Ontario Junior B Hockey League to the Central Junior A Hockey League in 2007.
-On September 14, 2007, the Kemptville 73's played their first ever Junior "A" hockey game.
-At home, the 73's took on the Nepean Raiders but lost the game 5–2.
-Anthony Scarpino scored the 73's first ever Junior "A" goal with forty-six seconds left in the first period.
+The team moved up from the EOJBHL to the CJHL in 2007.
+On September 14, 2007, the team played their first ever Junior A hockey game at home.
+The 73's took on the Nepean Raiders and have lost the game 5–2.
+Anthony Scarpino scored the 73's first ever Junior A goal in the first period.
 Alex Beaudry started the historic game in net.

-On September 23, 2007, the 73's won their first ever Junior "A" hockey game by defeating the Kanata Stallions, at home, by a score of 4–2.

-Currently, the team carries a member of the community who has been involved with the program since its inception in 1969.
-John Guy, a local legend, has been involved with the 73s as the equipment manager.
-John is known and loved by many in the community for his involvement and comical antics.

-On April 8, 2008, Mark Nasca become the first 73 in history to commit to a Division I school when he signed with the Colgate University Raiders for the 2008–2009 season.

-On December 23, 2008, Rob Capellupo was announced as head United States Scout for bringing in players.
+The 73's won their first CJHL game by defeating the Kanata Stallions at home by a score of 4–2 on September 23, 2007.
+On April 8, 2008, Mark Nasca become the first 73 in history to commit to an NCAA Division I when he signed with the Colgate University Raiders for the 2008–09 season.
+A few months later, Rob Capellupo was announced as the head United States scout for bringing in players.
 He was also announced as the teams physical and psychological doctor.

-On June 26, 2009, Calvin de Haan was drafted 12th overall by the New York Islanders. de Haan is a former "73".

-On June 23, 2012, Vancouver Canucks drafted former 73 Ben Hutton 147th overall.

-During the summer of 2017 the 73's changed ownership from Ron and Lisa Tugnutt to Jason York, Joe Jefferies and Paul LeBreux.
+During the summer of 2017, the 73's changed their ownership from Ron and Lisa Tugnutt to Jason York, Joe Jefferies and Paul LeBreux.
+The ownership group expanded in 2020, when Shawn Fensel and Craig Whitten joined the group.
+In 2023, Fensel left the ownership group to become the team's head coach.
+Since 2018, the ownership group decided for the team to play an annual family day home game on a Sunday afternoon each February at the North Grenville Municipal Centre.
+This quickly became the 73's most popular game in the regular season, attracting over 800 people at the annual game, and 1,350 fans attending the 2023 edition.